What Is a REST API? - SitePoint

 123. The number of combinations increase further when you have more complex operations.
 For example, return ten users whose surnames start with ‘A’ and work for companyX starting at record 51 when ordered by date of birth in reverse chronological order.

 Ultimately, it doesn’t matter how you format URLs, but consistency across your API is important.
-That can be difficult to achieve on large codebases with many developers.
+That can be a challenge on large code bases with many developers.

 REST API Versioning

-API changes are inevitable, but endpoint URLs should never be invalidated when they’re being used internally and/or by third-party applications.
+API changes are inevitable, but endpoint URLs should never be invalidated or they’ll break the applications which use them.

-APIs are often versioned to avoid compatibility issues — such as
+APIs are often versioned to avoid compatibility issues.
+For example,

 /2.0/user/123 supersedes

-/user/123 — but the old endpoint remains active.
-However, this increases the workload, as multiple APIs are maintained.
-Older APIs can eventually be scrapped, but the process requires careful planning.
+/user/123.
+Both the new and old endpoint can remain active.
+Unfortunately, it then becomes necessary to maintain multiple historical APIs.
+Older versions can eventually be scrapped but the process requires careful planning.

 REST API Authentication

-The Joke API shown above is open: any system can fetch a joke without authorization.
+The quiz API shown above is open: any system can fetch a joke without authorization.
 This is not viable for APIs which access private data or permit update and delete requests.

 Client-side applications on the same domain as the RESTful API will send and receive cookies just like any other HTTP request.
 (Note that